Also known as 新寳島 (Shin Takarajima)

 Although the Kodansha edition may have placated fans wanting to see Tezuka’s famous first work, and calmed Tezuka’s worries about it being published, no serious academic reflection on the works of such an important figure to manga as Osamu Tezuka can ignore his earliest work.
 As such, after nearly fifty years, Tezuka Productions finally agreed to reprint the original version of New Treasure Island (1947) in 2009.
 Published as part of the Osamu Tezuka 80th anniversary celebrations, the archival-quality slipcase edition reprints, in its entirety, the original 1947 version of New Treasure Island (1947).

-Note: Strangely enough, the New Treasure Island (1947) manga is not the basis of Tezuka’s later New Treasure Island TV Special.
+Finally, it’s also worth noting that, strangely enough, the New Treasure Island (1947) manga is not the basis of Tezuka’s later New Treasure Island TV Special.